shadmanshaikh/cprogram/README.md

 # cprogram

-  :octocat:  some bunch of programs used in your work or daily lifes , all written in C lang
+  :octocat:  some bunch of programs used in your work or daily lifes , all written in C lang :rocket: